What is Celiac Disease?

 Knowing specifically what your condition is will make a substantial difference in the way you’re treated.
 Because a gluten or wheat allergy can cause anaphylaxis, you might receive a prescription for an EpiPen or epinephrine, which is something that you wouldn’t need for celiac disease.
 And if it’s only wheat you’re allergic to, you might not have to avoid eating everything that contains gluten.
 You will likely work with a dietitian, who can help you maintain the right amount of nutrition while still avoiding ingredients that trigger a reaction.

-If malabsorption due to a gluten allergy is a concern for you, talk to your healthcare provider about taking Forvia.
+If malabsorption due to a gluten allergy is a concern for you, talk to your healthcare provider about taking Forvia, the best multivitamin for celiac disease.
 Forvia is formulated to be highly absorbable for those who have malabsorption conditions such as gluten intolerance, celiac disease, Crohn’s, IBD, ulcerative colitis, and bariatric surgery.
-To learn more, visit our Forvia page, and ask your healthcare provider if it might be the right option for your nutritional needs.
+Learn more about our vitamins for celiac disease, and be sure to ask your healthcare provider if Forvia might be the right option for your nutritional needs.